mirwan/fluent-plugin-rename-key/README.md

 # Optional: remove tag prefix
 remove_tag_prefix <string>

-# Optional: append additional name to the original tag, default is "key_renamed"
+# Optional: append additional name to the original tag, default is "key_renamed" (use "" for none or if prepend_tag is set)
 append_tag <string>

+# Optional: prepend additional name to the original tag, default is ""
+prepend_tag <string>

 # Optional: dig into the hash structure and rename every matched key, or rename only keys at the first level,
 # default is "true"